Showing posts with label Other. Show all posts

 * Update: Frogs v1.2 is now available to download *

-If you've been living on another planet and missed out on this amphibious wonder, I suggest you head over to AtariMania and download it right away.
+If you've been living on another planet and missed out on this amphibious wonder, I suggest you head over to AtariMania and download it now.
 Sorry, but you will have to wait a little longer to play v1.2 :-)

 Consider buying Frogs boxed w/ its multiplayer adapter!!